 - Place a medium to a large-sized saucepan over medium-high heat and add remaining vegetable oil.

-- Cook all sides of the spring rolls evenly until they turn golden.
+- Cook all sides of your lumpiang gulay evenly until they turn golden.

-- Remove each vegetable spring roll from the pan and place it on top of a paper towel to remove excess oil.
+- Remove each vegetable lumpia from the pan and place it on top of a paper towel to remove excess oil.

-- Make sure you don’t overcook the vegetables when you cook them.
+- Cook’s Tip #1: Ensure you don’t overcook the vegetables when you cook them.
 Keep in mind that you still need to fry them later.

-- Do not skip the draining of the vegetables before wrapping them.
-The drier the spring rolls are, the crunchier they will be.
+- Cook’s Tip #2: Do not skip the draining of the vegetables before wrapping them.
+The drier the lumpiang gulay is, the crunchier it will be.

-- When wrapping the rolls, cover the remaining wrappers covered with a clean kitchen towel; to prevent them from drying.
+- Cook’s Tip #3: When wrapping your vegetable lumpia, cover the remaining wrappers with a clean kitchen towel; to prevent them from drying.